metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards.md

 ## Conclusion

-Guards are important components of Candy Machines.
+Guards are important components of Core Candy Machines.
 They make it easy to configure the minting process whilst allowing anyone to create their own guards for application-specific needs.
-[On the next page](/core-candy-machine/guard-groups), we’ll see how we can create even more minting scenarios by using guard groups!